ace-diff/ace-diff/README.md

 - `diffGranularity` (string, optional, default: `broad`). this has two options (`specific`, and `broad`).
 Basically this determines how aggressively AceDiff combines diffs to simplify the interface.
 I found that often it's a judgement call as to whether multiple diffs on one side should be grouped.
 This setting provides a little control over it.
-- `lockScrolling` (boolean, optional, default: `true`).
-This setting locks the scrollbars so that scrolling down one editor, the other editor scrolls at an appropriate pace - keeping the code as in sync as possible, depending on the diffs.
-It's a pretty nice setting so it's enabled by default.
 - `showDiffs` (boolean, optional, default: `true`).
 Whether or not the diffs are enabled.
 This basically turns everything off.
 - `showConnectors` (boolean, optional, default: `true`).
 Whether or not the gutter in the middle show show connectors